Rishang/install-release/README.md

 This can be any tool you want to install, which is pre-compiled for your device and present on github releases.

-> Also it's mainly for installing tools that are not available in the official repositories or package managers.
+> Also it's mainly for installing tools that are not available in the officially by package managers.

 ```bash
 # Install install-releases